jeremiahmushtaq/MSc-Research-Project/README.md

 - **FST Plot Comparison:** The `fst_plot.R` file can be used to overlap and compare three different migration rates.

 ## **FYI**
-This model was developed for my Master's Disseration.
+This model was developed for my Masters Research Project.
 Admitably, the predictive power of the model is low due to some limitations.
-These limitations and further information about this project found in the `Dissertation.pdf` file.
+These limitations and further information about this project found in the `Dissertation.pdf` file in the main folder.